tlswg/tls13-spec/draft-ietf-tls-tls13.md

        * Only included if present.

 Where HMAC {{RFC2104}} uses the Hash algorithm for the handshake.
-As noted above: the HMAC input can generally be implemented by a running hash, i.e., just the handshake hash at this point.
+As noted above, the HMAC input can generally be implemented by a running hash, i.e., just the handshake hash at this point.

 In previous versions of TLS, the verify_data was always 12 octets long.
 In